purlak/googlebooks-search-client/README.md

+### Google Books Search App
+## App Description
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## App Description

-- This App is built using a React Front End.
-The Objective of this App is to search Google Books API for books, and has the following features
+- The objective of this App is to search Google Books API for books, and has the following features
   - Search by typing in a query
   - Search results include the following information
     - Book's author